yinjisheng311/Xfer/README.md

 Yin Ji Sheng (1001670)

+## How to Run the Application on Intellij IDEA:
+On Intellij, run the Main.java file and the application should load.
+While loading, the Firebase will be kickstarted and this will take about 4 seconds.
+There will be a nullpointer Exception printed in the console initially but that is okay.
+That error was caused by kickstarting the firebase without a valid user input.
+After which, the Login Page will be displayed and user can proceed as per normal to send or receive files.

 ## Graphical User Interface (GUI):
 This application's GUI was created using JavaFx, along with JFoenix's Material Design library.
 All of the pages are designed to be change dynamically with window sizes.
 Below are a few screenshots of the application: